 - Day 4: Tromso - Longyearbyen

 - Fly 1½ hours north to Svalbard's largest island Spitsbergen and Longyearbyen your base for the next three nights.
-Stay at the Radisson SAS Polar Hotel or Spitsbergen Hotel, or alternatively opt for the more rustic accommodation of Trapper's Lodge or Mary-Ann's Polarrigg.
+Stay at the Radisson Blu Polar Hotel or Spitsbergen Hotel, or alternatively opt for the more rustic accommodation at Basecamp Hotel or Mary-Ann's Polarrigg.
 Being the northernmost town in the world and with just over 2,000 inhabitants, Longyearbyen is surprisingly lively with excellent shopping and dining experiences.
 You'll find many opportunities to buy local arts and crafts; gold and silver items being the most popular, often inspired by polar bear, walrus and reindeer - and being a tax free area, goods here are generally better value than on the mainland.

 - Days 5-6: at leisure time

 - At leisure to explore the town or join an optional excursion such as snowmobiling or husky sledging, which take you out of town into the Arctic wilderness.
 Here you can appreciate dramatic, unspoilt scenery and the unique Arctic light, which provides many inspiring opportunities for photo stops.

 - Day 7: depart Spitsbergen